Esports Nations Cup

-Esports Nations Cup (ENC) is an upcoming international, multi-title esports tournament in which national teams compete.
-The event is organised by the Riyadh-based Esports World Cup Foundation (EWCF) and is planned to be held every two years.
-It was announced during the New Global Sport Conference in Riyadh in late August 2025, with the inaugural finals scheduled for November 2026 in Riyadh before rotating to other host cities.
-The first edition is being co-developed with video-game publishers Electronic Arts, Krafton, Tencent and Ubisoft.
+Esports Nations Cup (ENC) is an upcoming international multi-title esports tournament focused on representative national esports teams.
+The event is organised by the Riyadh-based Esports Foundation (EF), a non-profit organization, and is planned to be held every two years.
+It was announced during the New Global Sport Conference in Riyadh in late August 2025, with the inaugural finals scheduled for November 2027 (initially November 2026) in Riyadh before rotating to other host cities.
+The first edition is being co-developed with online chess platform Chess.com and video-game publishers Electronic Arts, Krafton, Moonton, SNK, Tencent and Ubisoft.